-Hand in the ukulele to the kids and let him do no matter what he/she wished to do without breaking it.
-When you see that a child is touching, tapping, plucking, or something to do with the ukulele, she or he is ready to study.
+Hand in the ukulele to the kids and let them do no matter what he/she wished to do without breaking it.
+When you see that a child is touching, tapping, plucking, or doing something to do with the ukulele, she or he is ready to study.

 Maybe the will towards the ukulele has started.
-As long as the kids don’t bang or throw the ukulele like it’s a bouncing ball, let her or him have a curiosity with the instrument.
-The key to learn playing the ukulele is to primarily have fun with the instrument.
+As long as the kids don’t bang or throw the ukulele like it’s a bouncing ball, let her or have a curiosity about the instrument.
+The key to learning to play the ukulele is to primarily have fun with the instrument.
 The love will only develop from there!

-Now that the kids reveals curiosity with the ukulele, let her or him proceed exploring the instrument.
+Now that the kid reveals curiosity about the ukulele, let her or him proceed to explore the instrument.
 All the time remind the children that the ukulele is a pleasant instrument to play that creates a unique sound and a timeless instrument.

 With this in thoughts, you’d be heading in the right direction, there are many advantages your little one will get from studying an instrument.